 BOOKS IN PROGRESS

 The Paradox of Suicide & Creativity.
-Under contract with Rowman & Littlefield.
+Forthcoming with Rowman & Littlefield.

 The Color of Dusk: A Memoir.
-Draft completed; represented by Bradford Literary.
+Manuscript completed; represented by Bradford Literary.

 "Admission: A Story of Solidarity and Survival."
 Mad in America, 25 Oct.
 2017.
 LINK TO STORY